ApiGen/ApiGen/readme.md

 ## Usage

-First, we create config file, e.g. `apigen.neon` and set required parameters.
+First, we create `apigen.neon` and set required parameters.

 If you haven't heard about .neon yet, [go check it](http://ne-on.org).
 It's similar to .yaml, just nicer.